8-lines/CAD_Jupyter/README.md

 # CAD_Jupyter
-A Multiuser CAE solution including CAD-to-FEM workflow and live in-browser 3d previews.
+A Multiuser CAD solution including CAE-to-FEM workflow and live in-browser 3d previews.
 Docker based, Python3 Focused utilizing Conda, CadQuery, FEniCS, PETSc, TopOpt, PythonOCC, JupyterHub, JupyterLab.

 This is ***a local team environment*** meaning one file system for all instance users.
 An instance is contained inside a docker container (so only folders that you explicitly provide will be visible to it).